mertcancankaya/cyclistic-capstone/Cyclistic Google Capstone Project.md

 # Share

 All of the functions in this share stage, are done in R Studio.
-You can find the code of all processes in [this](cyclistic-cleaning-analysis.r) folder.
+You can find the code of all processes in [cyclistic](cyclistic.r) document.

 #Let's visualize by Number of Rides by Days and Member Type